Analog Man Compressor pedals and mods

 To improve this pedal, in 2001 we added the ATTACK control on the ROSS board, or a knob so you can choose this setting yourself.

-Our attack time knob or trim pot comes factory set at the half way point (as seen above, pointing LEFT) for the exact stock Ross/Dynacomp setting.
-By turning it one way (down or ccw), you can squash the attack more (faster attack time) so there is not as much peak sound at the beginning of the notes you are playing.
+Our ATTACK time knob or trim pot comes factory set at the half way point (as seen above, pointing LEFT) for the exact stock Ross/Dynacomp setting.
+By turning it one way (down or ccw), you can squash the attack more so there is not as much peak sound at the beginning of the notes you are playing.
 Or, by turning it the OTHER way (up or cw), you will get more attack than the stock ROSS pedal, for a nice strong percussive sound, without losing the sustain when you hold a note.
 This attack control came out even better than I hoped- it really makes a difference, especially at higher SUSTAIN settings.
 It is easiest to have someone else adjust it to your taste while you are playing, then you can hear the differences easily.
 The ATTACK pot REALLY helps with guitars with high output, like a Les Paul or other guitar with humbuckers.
 You will notice with a Dynacomp, Ross compressor, or other Ross clone, that you can't get much volume with your Les Paul.
 Even with the comp's VOLUME knob turned up all the way, you can't get the pedal to be louder when it is ON than when it was OFF.
-That is because the humbucker's output is so powerful that the compressor thinks it is "all attack" and squashes it back down, not only the initial attack but even longer.
-By turning up the ATTACK pot, you can get more volume and a strong sound with humbuckers.
+That is because the humbucker's output is so powerful that the compressor squashes it down, not only the initial attack but even longer.
+By turning up the ATTACK pot, you can get more volume and a strong sound especially with hotter pickups.
+Our REV4 version of the COMPROSSOR fixed the volume problem, so you can set the ATTACK knob anywhere you want it and have plenty of output.

 These pedals work great on bass, but people have been slow to pick up on this.
 The Comprossor adds a ton of sustain and a cool tone, while the Juicer has a jazzy legato tone, like the fretless bass heard on Paul Simon's Graceland.
 It can help simulate a fretless sound.
 Both of these have good low end so you won't sound thin.
+The REV5 was tuned so both DRY and WET (compressed sound) lose no low end on bass.
 Tony Levin, my favorite bass player (Peter Gabriel, King Crimson, Jim Weider band...) got a Bicomp in early 2004 and is having fun using it with his bass, Stick and Funk Fingers.
-He used it on some tracks on Jim Weider's 2004 CD and told me he used it on the Peter Gabriel tour and with King Crimson with his Stick.
+He used it on some tracks on Jim Weider's 2004 CD and told me he has ever since used it on the Peter Gabriel tour and with King Crimson with his Stick.
 He also used it in 2004 with the California Guitar Trio, as his only effect and now brings it to all of his many recordings and gigs.
 Here is a shot of Tony in 1980 with Peter Gabriel, showing his old Dan Armstrong Orange Squeezer stuck in his bass!
 No wonder he likes his Bicomp, and seems to use the Juicer side more.
+Tony uses the Juicer on Sledgehammer, Secret World, Digging in the Dirt, Here's That Voice Again (on the Stick), and Tower.

 Tom Griesgraber , one of the most accomplished STICK players, wrote me: